Important Safety Information

 - Stomach pain/discomfort

-Tell the healthcare provider if there are any side effects that are bothersome or that do not go away.
+Tell your healthcare provider if there are any side effects that are bothersome or that do not go away.

 These are not all the possible side effects of ERWINAZE.
-For more information, ask the healthcare provider.
+For more information, ask your healthcare provider.

 How is ERWINAZE given?